jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 # Saga Pattern

 Saga solves the problem when a workflow of business transactions span multiple services or systems must be performed consistently.
-For example, a successfuly order process involves order placement, stock update, payment and delivery.
+For example, a successful order process involves order placement, stock update, payment and delivery.
 Each step is managed by a separate service with its own local database.

 ![Saga Example](https://jgao.io/saga-example-1.png)

 The steps of the order process essentially form a workflow.
 In a real life scenario, any step could fail.
-If there isn't an automated way to recover such a system from failure, the cost of maintanance will be significant.
+If there isn't an automated way to recover such a system from failure, the cost of maintenance will be significant.

 Saga uses a message channel to coordinate all services involved in a workflow.
-For large systems a event stream is often used where for small applciations a message queue can be sufficient.
+For large systems an event stream is often used where for small applications a message queue can be sufficient.

-There are 2 types of coordinations in Saga, Choreography and Orchestration.
+There are 2 types of coordination in Saga, Choreography and Orchestration.

 ## Choreography